chronoslynx/ASL-Popup/README.md

-#SmartSign Mac
+#SMARTSign - Assistant Mac
-The SmartSign Mac application.
+The SMARTSign-Assistant Mac application.
 A menubar application that allows users to search for a word through Georgia Tech's Center for Accesible Technology in Sign's (CATS) text->ASL database and then play the resulting sign.

 ## Current Issues
 - first time the hotkey is issued the video isn't loaded